-PHYSICIAN'S STATEMENT

-is taking

-(student's name) (medication/dosage/route)

-For (diagnosis) Please administer at for
+(medica .
+Please administer at (time) for(# of days)

-(diagnosis) (time) (# of days)
+(time) (# of days)

-Additional Information

-Physician Name Physician Sign ature
+Physician Sigr nature

-Address Phone
+Phone

-Date
+PhonePhone

-PARENT OR GUARDIAN AUTHORIZATION I hereby give my permission to have the school nurse administer the above listed medication and/or the principal or his/her designee assist the student with the taking of his/her medication.
+I hereby give my permission to have the school nurse administer the above listed medication and/or the principal or his/her designee assist the student with the taking of his/her medication.

 Please list all other medications and/or medical conditions:

-Parent/Guardian Name
+Parent/Guardian Name .

 Parent/Guardian Signature

 Phone Date